Advanced tip: Use link parameters to display events for consecutive periods, such as today, tomorrow, the day after tomorrow.

 The screen below shows 3 large TV screens that display calendar views of the same calendar for the current month, the next month, and the month after the next.
 In this case, the parameters used are ?date=+1month, etc.

-The following screen shows the calendar views of 3 consecutive days of a lab reservation calendar with multiple link parameters applied:
+Here’s an example which shows three consecutive days of a lab reservation calendar with multiple link parameters applied:

 - Today: < iframe src=”https://teamup.com/ksxxxxxxxxxxxxxxxx?showHeader=0&showViewSelector=0&view=d” width=”38%” height=”100%” frameborder=”0″>